Try the fastest hosting platform with pay-as-you-go pricing & 24/7 expert support!FREE AZURE PROMO 60 DAYS

 Something that has been a matter of disquiet for the world, climate change has become a priority even for businesses globally.
 They have started realizing their carbon footprint and are looking for solutions that factor in environmental sustainability.
 The jolt that the pandemic has given to the world has made businesses think about their surroundings and future generations.
 To incorporate sustainability in their business strategy, companies have been using solutions that can help them reduce their carbon footprints.
 Hence, they are very rapidly moving to the cloud.

 If the appetite for cloud solutions wouldn’t have been so strong, the cloud market growth wouldn’t have been so fast.
-It is obvious that with such a high growth rate, there would new trends in cloud computing in the present and the future.
+It is obvious that with such a high growth rate, there would be new trends in cloud computing in the present and the future.
 Though we discussed only five cloud computing trends in this post, there are a few more such as the rise of serverless cloud computing, innovation with edge computing, and so on.
 Though for good, cloud computing has disrupted the way businesses use to conduct their operations.
 Almost every industry now is embracing the power of the cloud and undergoing digital transformation to survive this disruption.
 Through the cloud, they can achieve improved agility, resilience, efficiency, and much more.